 20 and 25 throw-ins a game.

 “That’s 25 times when you are going to keep possession or lose possession.

-The experiment to turn winger James McClean into a full-back, so doggedly pursued by Jones, has been binned.
+to turn winger James McClean into a full-back, so doggedly pursued by Jones,

 Centre-halves Danny Batth and Liam Lindsay are more solid – while James Chester, 31, has arrived on loan from Aston Villa – and that’s been a relief for O’Neill with Ryan Shawcross still recovering from injury.

 Jack Butland, nervy all season, has benefited from the added defensive security

 O’Neill hopes to have Stoke safe by the time the European Championship play-offs come around and Northern Ireland are away to Bosnia and Herzegovina towards the end of March.
 And you can bet he will have the videos out again.